 By: Darrell Castle

 WREG News Channel 3 reported a story this week about power morcellators.
-If you haven’t seen it, here’s a link.

 The Food and Drug Administration (FDA) first warned the public about power morcellators early last year.
 And around that same time, I wrote an article about it.